-Well, my experiment worked and today I am sharing my Mod Podged yarn Easter egg tutorial with y’all here on Mod Podge Rocks.
+Well, my Easter craft experiment worked, and today I am sharing my Mod Podged yarn Easter egg tutorial with y’all here on Mod Podge Rocks.
 Would you like to get your hands dirty with some Mod Podge?
 Of course you would!

 Cover the balloon with the Mod Podge using your sponge brush.

 Use the yarn straight off the roll and tie a little bit to the balloon knot on top to anchor it.
 Wrap the yarn all around the balloon making any design you like.
 When you feel you have wrapped it enough, cut the end of the string and wrap it under another piece.

 At some point in wrapping your balloon it will probably look like a big mess and you will wonder what you got yourself into . . . but don’t worry, once it dries it looks pretty cool!

 Now dip your sponge in the Mod Podge and generously dab it all over the string, making sure you cover it really well.
 Soak it.